Use the button below to download, save and/or print the rules and regulations.

 • One Offensive coach is allowed on the field and 4 Alternates.
 Who must take a knee before the snap.
 No defensive coaches are allowed on the field

 • This is a NON Contact league.
-There is to be no Man press, jamming, redirecting at the line of scrimmage or down field.
+There is to be no pressing, jamming or redirecting at the line of scrimmage or down field.
 It is up the defensive player to avoid contact.
 Offensive PUSH OFF is considered OPI.
+This will result in a loss of down, ball plays at the original line of scrimmage.

 A referee can also give a 15-yard unsportsmanlike penalty for any of the above.